open-feature/spec/specification/appendix-c-ofrep.md

 - Telemetry enrichment of the evaluations
 - Reference implementations of the protocol

-If you are interested about this initiative, you can join the [`#openfeature-remote-evaluation-protocol`](https://cloud-native.slack.com/archives/C066A48LK35) Slack channel on the [CNCF Slack](https://communityinviter.com/apps/cloud-native/cncf) workspace.
+If you are interested in this initiative, you can join the [`#openfeature-remote-evaluation-protocol`](https://cloud-native.slack.com/archives/C066A48LK35) Slack channel on the [CNCF Slack](https://communityinviter.com/apps/cloud-native/cncf) workspace.